Why is left-handedness so rare? It comes down to these 2 words

 The reason boils down to two words, “competition” and “cooperation,” and how the balance between those forces plays out in human societies.

 Let’s start with competition.
-It’s easy to see how being left handed could give you a competitive edge in a society where fighting hand to hand was the only option for survival.
+It’s easy to see how being left-handed could give you a competitive edge in a society where fighting hand-to-hand was the only option for survival.
 Since most people were used to fighting right-handed opponents, lefties, despite being a minority, came to a fight with an element of surprise.
 As Abrams puts it, “This fighting hypothesis, where an imbalance in the population results in an advantage for left-handed fighters and athletes, is an example of negative frequency-dependent selection.”

 But if it’s such an advantage, then why did lefties not increase their numbers?
 Why did we never break 10%?
 According to Abrams, evolution dictates that groups with that aforementioned negative advantage, like left-handedness, tend to grow within a population until that advantage disappears.
 If humans did nothing but fight each other throughout our history, lefties might have blossomed to become at least half of the population.